tfiduccia/tani-catalog/templates/affinity-test-2/0/README.md

 ### Info:

-  This template will test infinity rules.
-You should have at least one host with a affinity rule (Label) foo=bar.
+  This template puts a service one on each host.